Smart Metering Case Study: NICIGAS Smart Gas Meter Reader

 The Space Hotarus are already drawing the attention of NICIGAS’s rivals and the public sector.

-According to the company’s president, the NCU can potentially be fitted on all 24 million residential LP gas meter in Japan, as well as in public utility infrastructures to manage water and electricity consumption.
+According to the company’s president, the NCU can potentially be fitted on all 24 million residential LP gas meters in Japan, as well as in public utility infrastructures to manage water and electricity consumption.

 NICIGAS also plans to introduce Space Hotaru to its 410,000 city gas user.
 Within a few years, the Space Hotarus will be collecting data from over 1 million users to NICIGAS.